HandsOnDataViz/book/docs/HandsOnDataViz.md

 Convert a Compressed KMZ file to KML format
 -------------------------------------------

+In the previous sections, we looked at using Geojson.io and Mapshaper to convert geospatial files.
+However, not all file types can be converted with these tools.
+This chapter shows a particular example of a commonly requested `.kmz` &lt;-&gt; `.kml` pair conversion with Google Earth Pro.

-Sometimes KML files are distributed in compressed KMZ format.
-The easiest way to convert is to use free Google Earth Pro.
+KMZ is a compressed version of a KML file, and the easiest way to convert between the two is to use free Google Earth Pro (if you remember from *Convert to GeoJSON format* section, KML is a native format of Google Earth).

 1. Download and install [Google Earth Pro](https://www.google.com/earth/versions/) for desktop.